appearin/policy/privacy-policy.md

 * Analysis tools providers
 * Customer support tools providers
 * Marketing and email providers
+* Co-marketing content partners
 * Recruiting tools providers
 * Internal communication tools providers

+We only share data with co-marketing content partners when you, at your own initiative, fill a form to obtain the content.
+We will make sure it is clear to you that we have developed the content with our partner and that the partner will also obtain relevant information.

 ### Business Transfers
 We may disclose your personal data to any member of our group of